purvendra1969/Amazon-Sales-Tableau-Dashboard/README.md

 # Amazon-Sales-Tableau-Dashboard
-I made an Interactive Tableau Dashboard using Amazon Sales Data, by finding out specific insights from the data using KPI's.
+I created an Interactive Tableau Dashboard using Amazon Sales Data, by finding out specific insights from the data using KPI's.

 KPI's:
 1. Profit